exo-explore/exo/README.md

 ### Wide Model Support

-exo supports LLaMA and many other popular models.
+exo supports LLaMA and other popular models.

 ### Dynamic Model Partitioning

 exo optimally splits up models based on the current network topology and device resources available.
+This enables you to run larger models than you would be able to on any single device.

 ### Automatic Device Discovery